 Vision therapy strengthens the brain and visual system connection through neuroplasticity.
 Treatment includes specialized tools and equipment, such as therapeutic lenses, prisms, filters, and digital interactive targets.
 It is supported by ongoing evidence-based scientific research.
 Personal plans are established and supervised by developmental optometrists.
 Many believe that vision therapy is only for children.
-However, adults have as much need for this type of vision care as children.
-Unfortunately, many people have visual difficulty sustaining near-centered work, including reading, writing, and computer use.
-When people have trouble using both eyes together or can't focus for great lengths of time, they do not simply grow out of these problems.
+However, adults have just as much need for this type of visual care.
+Unfortunately, plenty of people have visual difficulties sustaining near-centered work, including reading, writing, and computer use.
+When people have trouble using both eyes together or can't focus for a long time, they do not simply grow out of these problems.
 Children with visual problems often become adults with visual difficulties.
 But the good news is that they can be addressed and vastly improved.

 VISION IS COMPLEX